 Ambitious goals in future technologies

-Dominance for electric vehicles
+Dominance in electric vehicles

 Leadership position in renewable energies

-Ambitions in artificial intelligence and robotics
+Ambitions in Artificial Intelligence and Robotics

-China has opened the first heterogeneous training facility worldwide in the area of the humanoid robot.
-The “Humanoid Robot Kylin Training Ground” in Shanghai can currently accommodate over 100 robots and is to be expanded to 1,000 units by 2027.
-For 2030, the Chinese market for humanoid robots will be forecast with 11.35 billion euros.
+In the field of humanoid robots, China has opened the world's first heterogeneous training facility.
+The "Humanoid Robot Kylin Training Ground" in Shanghai can currently accommodate over 100 robots and is planned to expand to 1,000 units by 2027.
+The Chinese market for humanoid robots is projected to reach €11.35 billion by 2030.

 Suitable for:

-Realistic evaluation of chances of success
+Realistic assessment of the chances of success

 Positive factors